Yaskoi/ysk_quantlib/README.md

 # 🧠 ysk_quantlib

-`ysk_quantlib` is a custom quantitative finance library built by Yassine Housseine for research, learning, and prototyping in derivatives pricing, risk management, and time series modeling.
-It's more of student project than a real library, essentially used for my own projects.
-My goal here is to have a tool that simplifies the intermediate steps of my projects with easy-to-use features, so I can get clear results and crisp graphics.

-It includes tools for:
+`ysk_quantlib` is a custom quantitative finance library that I designed to simplify the intermediate steps of my projects with easy-to-use features that produce clear results and clean graphs.
+It's not really an efficiently coded library, and I probably haven't optimized it for computational speed, but I'm not a quant developer, efficient coding isn't my thing, and if it works, I'm fine with it as it is.
+But I published it because it's an easy-to-use tool, and I'm open to any suggestions for improvement.
+So the library includes tools for:

 - Option pricing (Black-Scholes, Heston, Binomial Trees, ...)
 - Greeks computation
 - Delta hedging simulation
 - Volatility estimation
 - Stationarity and cointegration tests
-- Portfolio Analysis
+- Technical Analysis

 ---